pnp/pnpassessment/src/PnP.Scanning/Reports/readme.md

 ## Report updates

 - Generate existing report with CSV files
+- Ensure you're not signed in with your MSFT account
 - Edit report, add new CSV files as data source if needed
 - Save as PBIX